 Applications will only be evaluated once during an academic year; it is not possible to send new documents for re-evaluation in the same academic year.

 Step 1: Submission

 Apply and upload all required documents

 Selected applicants will receive an interview invitation by email.

 Step 3: Post-interview decision

-Interviewed applicants will receive a final decision within a one week of the interview.
+Interviewed applicants will receive a final decision.

 Step 4: Acceptance